nickloman/genomescience/agenda.markdown

 10:30 - 10:45 Nicholas J Harding, *Challenges of fine and broad scale diversity in the genome of the malaria vector Anopheles gambiae*

-10:45 - 11:00 Mick Watson, *Is the end of RNA-Seq alignment?
+10:45 - 11:00 Mick Watson, Edinburgh Genomics, *Is the end of RNA-Seq alignment?
 Benchmarking RNA-Seq quantification tools*

 ### 11:30 – 13:00 Plenary session